liferay/liferay-docs/develop/tutorials/articles/160-search/03-indexers.markdown

 ### Indexing

 Model entities store data fields in the database.
-For example, Guestbooks store the _name_ field.
+For example, Guestbooks store a _name_ field.
 During the cycle's Indexing step, you prepare the model entity to be searchable by defining the model's fields that are sent to the search engine, later used during a search.